zbinlin/rx-hotkeys/README.md

-# rx-keyshuts: Advanced Keyboard Shortcut Management using rxjs
+# rx-hotkeys: Advanced Keyboard Shortcut Management using rxjs

-rx-keyshuts is a powerful and flexible TypeScript library for managing keyboard shortcuts in web applications.
+rx-hotkeys is a powerful and flexible TypeScript library for managing keyboard shortcuts in web applications.
 It leverages RxJS to handle keyboard events, allowing for the registration of simple key combinations (e.g., `Ctrl+S`) and complex key sequences (e.g., `g` -> `i` for "go to inbox").
 It supports contexts for enabling/disabling shortcuts based on application state, and provides a type-safe way to define keys using standard `KeyboardEvent.key` values.

 ## Features